mojontwins/MK1_NES/docs/features.md

     #define MAX_CHAC_CHACKS_QUEUED          16 // Make the closest power of 2 >= (MAX_CHAC_CHACS*4)
     #define CHAC_CHAC_DETECT_TILE           39
     #define CHAC_CHACS_CLEAR                // You are placing chac chacks from map but need the path to be clear

+    //#define USE_CUSTOM_CHAC_CHAC          // Implement your own chac chac
 ```

-Notice that as of v1.0 you have to `#define CHAC_CHAC_FROM_MAP`.
-On future versions this won't be necessary as enemy-based chac-chacs will be removed.
+**Notice that as of v1.0 you have to `#define CHAC_CHAC_FROM_MAP`.
+On future versions this won't be necessary as enemy-based chac-chacs will be removed.**

 Chac-Chacs need 7 metatiles in the metatileset (`check 00_tester_sideview` or `07_cheril_perils_classic` metatilesets) starting on # `CHAC_CHAC_BASE_TILE`.

 `MAX_CHAC_CHACS` refer to the maximum amount of chac-chacs on screen at the same time.
 Calculate `MAX_CHAC_CHACKS_QUEUED` accordingly using the formula.

 Chac-chacs can have three different speeds, close to 1, 2 or 3 seconds periods.
 To place a chac-chack of speed N, just place tile # `CHAC_CHAC_DETECT_TILE + N - 1` in the map.

+You can implement your own chac-chac if you define `USE_CUSTOM_CHAC_CHAC`.
+In such case, you have to create several constants and arrays in `my/chac_chacs_config.h`.
+There's an example ready to use in that file.
+A proper doc explaining how to create your own step by step is on the way.

 Pushable
 --------